Key Takeaways

 | Workplace advice | Hourly |

-The goal of contingency representation is making justice accessible regardless of your financial situation.
-If you have a strong case with real damages, finding a lawyer who will take it without upfront payment is usually possible.
+The goal of contingency representation is making legal help accessible when hourly billing would be unrealistic.
+If you have a strong case with real damages, you may be able to find a lawyer who will take it without a large upfront payment.

 If you've been terminated and are unsure whether your situation rises to the level of a legal claim, a free consultation can help you understand your options.
-The attorney will evaluate whether the facts support claims under federal law (like Title VII or the FLSA) or state law (like the Oklahoma Anti-Discrimination Act), and explain how the fee structure would work for your specific case.
-Understanding the EEOC filing process is often the first step for discrimination and retaliation claims.
+The attorney will evaluate whether the facts support claims under federal law, such as Title VII or the Fair Labor Standards Act, or state law, such as the Oklahoma Anti-Discrimination Act, and explain how the fee structure would work for your specific case.
+An experienced employment attorney can help you navigate these options.
+Understanding the Equal Employment Opportunity Commission filing process is often the first step for discrimination and retaliation claims.

 Frequently Asked Questions